Jessica Hennessy

-Jessica Hennessy (born 1 October 2001) is an Irish professional footballer who plays as a central defender for AFC Bournemouth Women in the Southern Premier Division.
+Jessica Hennessy (born 1 October 2001) is an Irish professional footballer who plays as a central defender for Burnley.

 Club career

-Hennessy is from County Westmeath and began her soccer career with Mullingar Athletic in 2014 where she represented The Midlands in the Gaynor Cup.
+Hennessy is from County Westmeath and began her soccer career with Mullingar Athletic.
 In 2015 Hennessy moved to Lucan United for 2 seasons.
-During Hennessy's time with Lucan United she played with the Dublin MGL Team and won the Gaynor Cup.
 In 2017 Hennessy transferred to Shelbourne FC for 2 seasons.
 While with Shelbourne Hennessy helped them secure the U17 All Ireland National League title where she lined out as an attacking midfielder.
-While with Shelbourne Hennessy also won the FAI Women's U18 Inter-League Cup with the Dublin MGL team in 2018.

 Athlone Town

 Following her underage career Hennessy then signed for Women's National League club Athlone Town ahead of the 2020 season.

 In 2022 Hennessy helped Athlone Town get to their first FAI Women's Cup Final where they lost 2–0 to her former side Shelbourne FC.
 Hennessy's impressive 2022 season with Athlone Town earned her a spot on the Women's National League team of the year as well as a recent call-up to Ireland's home-based training camp.